What’s New

 March 14, 2025

-March 14, 2025 - Long time telephone collector Phil McCarter of Salem, OR (also known as SXSPhil) is donating his entire collection of telephone and switching equipment to the Connections Museum.
+March 14, 2025 - The entire collection of long time telephone collector Phil McCarter of Salem, OR (also known as SXSPhil) will be moving to the Connections Museum.
 Most fans of telephony know of the awesome museum in Seattle, WA with their collection of switching equipment (Panel, #1XB, #5XB, DMS-10, 3ESS, etc.) and how much they are preserving telephone history for the next generation.
 Phil has worked a deal with the Connections Museum in Denver to house his collection of switching equipment (including one of the two fully functioning #3XB switches in the country) in a new building in Denver.

 Phil posted the following to several groups on Facebook this week about the news: